-FUNDAMENTALS OF SKELETAL MUSCLE

-APK4101 ~ 3 CREDITS ~ FALL 2021

-INSTRUCTOR: Elisabeth Barton, PhD

-Office: 202D Florida Gym

-Office Phone: 352-294-1714

-Email: erbarton@ufl.edu
+Fundamentals of Skeletal Muscle

+Course Info
-Preferred Method of Contact: email or in person at class

-OFFICE HOURS: Tues Period 9 or by appointment; in person or via Zoom

-MEETING TIME/LOCATION: ARB R5-265 T period 8 and R periods 7-8
+INSTRUCTOR Elisabeth Barton, PhD Office: 202D Florida Gym Office Phone: 352-294-1714 Email: erbarton@ufl.edu Preferred Method of Contact: email or in person at class COURSE COORDINATOR Michele Duval-Martin Email: mduvalmartin@ufl.edu OFFICE HOURS Tues Period 9 or by appointment; in person or via Zoom MEETING TIME/LOCATION ARB R5-265 T period 8 and R periods 7-8

+COURSE DESCRIPTION

-COURSE DESCRIPTION: The course will provide a comprehensive background of skeletal muscle properties, focusing on key aspects of function at the protein, cellular and whole organ level.
+The course will provide a comprehensive background of skeletal muscle properties, focusing on key aspects of function at the protein, cellular and whole organ level.
 Major topics include muscle contraction and force generation, fuel sources and energy utilization, growth and development, and an introduction to pathology.

-PREREQUISITE KNOWLEDGE AND SKILLS: The course is open to juniors and seniors who have earned a B or better in APK2105c (Applied Human Physiology with Lab).
+PREREQUISITE KNOWLEDGE AND SKILLS

+The course is open to juniors and seniors who have earned a B or better in APK2105c (Applied Human Physiology with Lab).

-REQUIRED AND RECOMMENDED MATERIALS: All lecture and reading materials will be provided through Canvas.
+REQUIRED AND RECOMMENDED MATERIALS

+All lecture and reading materials will be provided through Canvas.
 There is no required text for this course.
 However, a recommended reference textbook is "Muscle: Fundamental Biology and Mechanisms of Disease" edited by Joseph A. Hill and Eric N. Olson.
 Academic Press, 2012.

+COURSE FORMAT

-COURSE FORMAT: Live lectures by experts on each topic will be given during class time in person.
+Live lectures by experts on each topic will be given during class time in person.
 Recorded lectures will be available for reference and review.
 In addition, paper presentations and discussions by students will occur in association with each major topic.
 Throughout the course, open discussion of the topics is encouraged, and faculty will allow for discussion time during the lecture period.